jeffreykegler/hoonlint/misc/whitespace.md

 # About this document

-This document is intended to describe the use of whitespace by Hoon to the level and degree of precision necessary for `hoonfmt` and `hoonlint`.
+This document is intended to describe the use of whitespace by Hoon to the level and to the degree of precision necessary for `hoonfmt` and `hoonlint`.

-Whitespace in wide Hoon expressions and in all irregular expressions except SELGAP, is always an "ace" -- a single space.
-This means that, for these Hoon expressions, there is latitude in the use of whitespace, and therefore no need for conventions of the kind described in this document.

 This document therefore only deals with conventions for Hoon expressions which contain gaps.